indanarsch/gerberviewe/README.md

   </p>
 </div>

+> [!IMPORTANT]
+> The tracespace project is on an ✨indefinite hiatus✨, because I ([@mcous](https://github.com/mcous)):
+>
+> - Haven't designed a PCB myself in years, so it's really hard to maintain my interest.
+> - No longer think JS nor SVG are the correct tools for the job of rendering PCBs on the web.
+> - Don't get paid to work on tracespace, nor do I have the energy/desire to seek out such sponsorship.
+>
+> For these reasons, tracespace v5 is likely dead in the water, especially considering I've soured on the fundamental technical approach.
+I will not be taking tracespace v4 offline, but I will not be opening nor accepting new PRs for v5.
+See the [main branch][] for the source code for the v4.
+>
+> Since I'd like to jealously guard my ability to come back to this project at a future date with a wildly different approach, I am not interested in seeking new maintainers nor passing this project off to anyone else.
+Please fork the project if you're interested in taking tracespace forward in your own way!
+I'm happy to link to any forks here.

 ## Work in progress

 **Welcome to tracespace v5!** This version of tracespace is still in development, so documentation may not be accurate and package APIs may change without warning.